 The Group has few employees, but they are critical to the delivery of the Group's strategic plan.
 The Directors ensure that the Group complies with all UK employment laws and has implemented appropriate standards and systems to monitor and to ensure the welfare of those employees.
-Since the easing of COVID restrictions hybrid working has become the norm and weekly virtual meetings are held with the CEO to discuss relevant business issues and give all employees the opportunity to ask questions and provide feedback if appropriate.
-In addition, a new package of benefits comprising life assurance, private health, critical illness and income protection, was implemented for employees during the year which can provide appropriate support if it is needed.
+Employee benefits also include life assurance, private health, critical illness and income protection which can provide appropriate support to employees if needed.
+Although hybrid working is standard for all employees weekly virtual meetings are held with the CEO to discuss relevant business issues and give all employees the opportunity to ask questions and provide feedback if appropriate.